brokoli777/Emotion-Recogntion/README.md

 emotion-recognition/
 │
-├── dataset/                # Contains the FER2013 dataset (downloaded at runtime) ├── train_model.py          # Main script for preprocessing, training, and evaluation └── README.md               # Project documentation (this file)
+├── dataset/                # Contains the FER2013 dataset (downloaded at runtime) ├── Training.ipynb          # Main script for preprocessing, training, and evaluation └── README.md               # Project documentation (this file)
 ```